 People living with HIV have a low CD4 count.
 Hepatitis B and Hepatitis C are common for people who are living with HIV and the people who inject drugs.
 HIV infected people are known as Opportunistic infections because they have the risk of being infected by other illness, as their immune system becomes weak There are life-threatening infections that occur in HIV patients like cryptococcal meningitis, toxoplasmosis, PCP, oesophageal candidiasis, lung, eye, brain infections.

-Session on Communicable Disease
+Session on Communicable Diseases

 The communicable disease is a transmittable disease of biologic agents such as bacteria, viruses, fungi, and protozoa, multicellular parasites through direct or indirect contact.
 The prosperity of advanced technologies is becoming available molecular identification of pathogens but also for the more accurate monitoring of infectious disease activity.
 Web-based surveillance tools and methods, used by major public health institutions, give a solution for risk assessment and detection.
 This session discusses new methods for global and regional communicable disease surveillance and technology advances in epidemic modeling to predict and prevent future communicable diseases.
+Example: Corona Virus

 Session on Diagnoses of HIV/AIDS, STD